johnlpage/POCDriver/README.md

 Introduction
 ------------
-This is open source, immature, and undoubtably buggy code - if you find bugs fix them and send me a pull request or let me know (johnlpage@gmail.com)
+This is open source, immature, and undoubtedly buggy code - if you find bugs fix them and send me a pull request or let me know (johnlpage@gmail.com)

 This tool is to make it easy to answer many of the questions people have during a MongoDB 'Proof of Concept'